fredwang25/neutrinos/README.md

 ## Setup

-First thing: fork this repo and then clone onto your computer.
+First thing: fork this repository and then clone onto your computer.

-`cd` into the cloned repository and add `dinganthony`'s fork as upstream:
+Navigate into the `neutrinos` directory and add `dinganthony`'s repo as upstream:
 ```
+cd neutrinos
 git remote add upstream https://github.com/dinganthony/neutrinos.git
 ```
-Please do not push to `dinganthony/master`, but you can pull to stay in sync of changes(through `git pull upstream master`).
+Please do not push to `dinganthony/neutrinos`, but you can pull to stay in sync of changes (through `git pull upstream master`).

 Then, make sure you have Node.js and `npm` downloaded:
 ```